 - Interrupt broadcasts or alter programs when a supervisor approves it.

 The top respondents for the job title Master Control Operator are from the companies Sinclair Broadcast Group, Inc, Nexstar Broadcasting Group, Inc. and Time Warner Cable Company.
 Reported salaries are highest at Capitol Broadcasting Company where the average pay is $18.15.
 Other companies that offer high salaries for this role include Time Warner Cable Company and E.W.
 Scripps Co, earning around $15.96 and $14.62, respectively.
 Nexstar Broadcasting Group, Inc. pays the lowest at around $12.80.
 NBC and Sinclair Broadcast Group, Inc also pay on the lower end of the scale, paying $13.02 and $13.32, respectively.

 Master Control Operator Job Listings

-Pay by Experience Level for Master Control Operator
+What is the Pay by Experience Level for Master Control Operators?

 An entry-level Master Control Operator with less than 1 year experience can expect to earn an average total compensation (includes tips, bonus, and overtime pay) of $11.45 based on 18 salaries.
 An early career Master Control Operator with 1-4 years of experience earns an average total compensation of $12.78 based on 167 salaries.
 A mid-career Master Control Operator with 5-9 years of experience earns an average total compensation of $15.52 based on 79 salaries.
 An experienced Master Control Operator with 10-19 years of experience earns an average total compensation of $16.86 based on 98 salaries.
 In their late career (20 years and higher), employees earn an average total compensation of $21.